Test in production without watermarks.

 });

-completes the created span when the handler has finished running.
+completes the span when the handler finishes execution.

-In order to send trace data to the Jaeger OpenTelemetry collector, you must configure the Jaeger client.
-Usually, this entails providing the collector's address as well as any required authentication credentials.
+Configure the Jaeger client to send trace data to the Jaeger OpenTelemetry collector.
+This typically involves specifying the collector's address and any necessary authentication credentials.

 const { initTracer } = require('jaeger-client');